6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 #4 Sound and Light Visual Stimulation Panel

 The microphone transmits sounds to the panel, and the lighting effects are affected by the pitch of those sounds.
-The colors correlate to the sounds, with lower pitched sounds creating a red glow, mid-pitch sounds glowing orange, yellow, and green, and blue and purple lighting up for the highest pitched sounds.
+The colors correlate to the sounds, with lower-pitched sounds creating a red glow, mid-pitched sounds glowing orange, yellow, and green, and blue and purple lighting up for the highest-pitched sounds.
 The brightness is determined by the volume of the sound.

 Activated by music or voice, the sound sensitivity of the microphone can be controlled.
 It is designed to encourage vocalizing and cultivating decision-making skills, since the user can directly influence the brightness of the light panel by the volume of the sound being produced.

-For kids with sensory processing disorder who seek auditory or visual stimulation, this sound and light panel is a great tool for self-regulation and calming of the nervous system.
-It can be wall mounted or freestanding, which makes it easy to move, and as an end-of-the day activity can help kids relax before bed.
+For people with sensory processing disorder who seek auditory or visual stimulation, this sound and light panel is a great tool for self-regulation and calming of the nervous system.
+It can be wall-mounted or freestanding, which makes it easy to move, and as an end-of-the-day activity, it can help people relax before bed.

 Features and Benefits